Miami Child Pornography Attorney

 - Active participation in the creation of pornographic materials involving a minor

 An accusation of child pornography can lead to a conviction if certain elements are present in the case.
-There are three elements to a child pornography crime that, if present, may result in a third-degree felony conviction, including:

 - The alleged offender knowingly possessed materials that featured a minor (child 18 years of age or younger) in a compromised situation